 Q. Please provide a brief history of the Shire’s formation and what ways you think it benefits the East Arnhem community:

-Our mission statement at East Arnhem Shire Council, is to be a Council that is ‘Dedicated to promoting the power of people, protection of community and respect for cultural diversity’.
-East Arnhem Shire Council is about the people, and that is essentially the main benefit for the people of East Arnhem Land.
+Our mission statement at East Arnhem Regional Council, is to be a Council that is ‘Dedicated to promoting the power of people, protection of community and respect for cultural diversity’.
+Council is about the people, and that is essentially the main benefit for the people of East Arnhem Land.

-Q. How does the remoteness of the Shire’s communities impact on your role, and how do you cope with this remoteness?
+Q. How does the remoteness of the Council's communities impact on your role, and how do you cope with this remoteness?

 I have lived in Yirrkala most of my life with my wife and family.
 My family is a small unit that fits into the bigger family of Yolngu people in East Arnhem Land.
 This is my home.
 Although our communities are far apart, we all have a relationship, our elders and our totems.

-I am supported as President of East Arnhem Shire by my fellow Councillors.
-They all work closely to understand the situation in their own communities, both culturally and within services that East Arnhem Shire Council provides.
+I am supported as President of Council by my fellow Councillors.
+They all work closely to understand the situation in their own communities, both culturally and within services that East Arnhem Regional Council provides.
 We make decisions as a unit, and from time to time we make mistakes, but we learn from them and work with people on the ground and the people of East Arnhem Land to implement good processes.

 Q. What are some of the biggest challenges confronting you and your Council? & How do you think these challenges should be tackled?